davidkane9/creditr/TO-DO.md

 * Make data/rates.RData go back to January 1, 2004.
 This is how far back our pricing goes.
 Document clearly how this is updated.

 * Add all the test cases specified at the bottom of test.rates.R

-* Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
-We don't need to keep this stuff around, I think.
-Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().

 * Maybe check.rates.dates is no longer necessary?
   It hasn't been used once in the package.
 So maybe it's not necessary.